Electrical & Power ANSYS Fluent Training Package, 10 Practical Exercises for ADVANCED Users

 Electrical Motor Impeller

 Finally, in project number 10, the airflow passing over an electrical motor impeller is investigated.
-The airflow enters the computational domain with 80m/s, and the impeller rotates with 1000rpm.
+The airflow enters the computational domain at 80m/s, and the impeller rotates at 1000rpm.
 It should be noted that the MRF (frame motion) method has been activated to model the rotation of the impeller.

 Reviews